 - Alma del Cielo (TBD)

 The name Alma means soul.
-The first release “Alma del Fuego” translates to “Soul of Fire” and the vitola name Candente translates to “glowing” (a nod to how a fire burns).
+“Alma del Fuego” translates to “Soul of Fire” and the vitola name Candente translates to “glowing” (a nod to how a fire burns).
 Originally Alma Fuerte was positioned as being the strongest cigar of the series, but with Alma del Fuego, Plasencia is giving the nod of its strongest offering to this cigar.
 The blend incorporates a significant amount of Ometepe tobacco in the filler.
 Ometepe is an island in Lake Nicaragua where the Plasencias grow tobacco.
 The island has volcanoes on it, and as a result, the soil is volcanic.
 Volcanoes are known for fire, thus the name “Alma de Fuego.”

 Without further ado, let’s break down the Plasencia Alma del Fuego Candente and see what this cigar brings to the table.